Archived-Repositorie/FoxxoOS/README.md

 # FoxxoOS
 Installer for NixOS in Go Programming Language

-# App is in early development, check earlydev brunch
+# App is in early development, check earlydev branch